regisftm/AZ-102-HOL/az-102-lab1/README.md

 ### Objective

-Deploy the foundational hub VNet infrastructure and FortiGate Active-Passive HA cluster with Azure Load Balancers.
+Deploy the foundational Hub VNet infrastructure and FortiGate Active-Passive HA cluster with Azure Load Balancers.
 This establishes the centralized security hub that will protect all spoke VNets in subsequent labs.

 ### What You'll Build

 By the end of this lab, you will have:

 - ✅ Resource Group in Canada Central region
-- ✅ Hub Virtual Network (10.100.0.0/16) with 4 dedicated subnets
+- ✅ Hub Virtual Network (10.100.0.0/16) with 5 dedicated subnets
 - ✅ FortiGate Active-Passive HA cluster (2 VMs)
 - ✅ External Load Balancer with Public IP for internet traffic
 - ✅ Internal Load Balancer for east-west traffic inspection